 It is unlikely that all your LGPS benefits will be protected by the Rule of 85.

-If you are retiring on redundancy before your State Pension age (or taking flexible retirement before 60 with your employer’s agreement to pay the costs of it), your employer is likely to incur a cost, as your benefits are being paid out on your redundancy / flexible retirement rather than at their normal pension age.
+If you are retiring on redundancy before your State Pension age (or taking flexible retirement before 60 with your employer’s agreement to pay the costs of it), there is a cost, as your benefits are being paid out on your redundancy rather than at their normal pension age.